JetBrains-Research/TestSpark/README.md

 ![Quick buttons](readme-images/pngs/selectAll.png)
 ### Generating Tests for Lines
 To generate a test for a method, right-click (with mouse) anywhere within the line you want.
 Note that the line has to contain a statement (e.g. you will not have the option on lines with only method declarations).
-Under the "TestGenie" option, select "Generate Tests for Line [...]" option:
+Under the "TestGenie" option, select "Generate Tests for Line [...] by EvoSuite" option:

 ![Test generation for methods](readme-images/gifs/testLine.gif)